VRConservation/geosp/chapters/03_gee.md

 ![](https://i.imgur.com/7hkdrV0.png)

-Note that the belowground now shows up on top.
+Note that the belowground layer now shows up on top.
 Turn it off by clicking the checkmark in the layers tab, or to view it first, reverse the order of the code, e.g., line 22 moved to 21.
 You can also control visible layers by altering the Map.addLayer function to add the layer, but it won't be visible when you run the code:

 ```javascript
 Map.addLayer(dataset, vis_b, "Belowground biomass carbon", false);